 Through machine learning algorithms that assess a borrower’s financial status, debt collectors can offer personalized guidance about how much money would have been saved if the debtor had chosen different repayment plans over time, from taking out new loans and paying off debts in full.
 This may become an essential piece of the collection process.
 It could also lead more people to choose affordable payment arrangements rather than risk defaulting by accepting high-interest products with costly penalties for missed payments.

-AI improving Contact Center Agents
+A.I. improving Contact Center Agents

-AI has the potential to help collection agencies by improving their customer service.
+A.I. has the potential to help collection agencies by improving their customer service.
 For example, one company uses natural language processing and machine learning to build a chatbot to answer basic loan repayment plans.

-AI collections platforms
+A.I. collections platforms

 Artificial Intelligence Collections: Debt Collection Strategy

-The stay ahead system collects data about what debt collectors have contacted leads; how much each company has spent on them; which methods of communications using digital channels, self-service, digital tools, automated messages, machine learning techniques were successful in getting the debtor to pay up (and which weren’t); when they stopped communicating with creditors; and how quickly their balances increased after contact from a collector.
+The stay ahead system collects data about what debt collectors have contacted leads; how much each company has spent on them; which methods of communication using digital channels, self-service, digital tools, automated messages, and machine learning techniques were successful in getting the debtor to pay up (and which weren’t); when they stopped communicating with creditors; and how quickly their balances increased after contact from a collector.
 This information helps companies determine where to focus efforts so that customers are more likely to be captured before they become delinquent.
 Artificial intelligence and machine can also mine through public web content or social media posts – such as blogs – for accurate responses even when faced with complex queries.